David-OConnor/pyflow/README.md

 but older ones are used if needed to satisfy the dependency occuring with different requirements.

 This tool downloads and unpacks wheels from `pypi`, or builds wheels from source if none are availabile.
-It verifies hashes using `SHA256`, and the exact versions usedare stored in a lock file.
+It verifies the integrity of the downloaded file against that listed on `pypi` using `SHA256`, and the exact versions used are stored in a lock file.

 If a lockfile already exists, package versions stored in it which are compatible with those in `pyproject.toml` and resolved subdependencies are used.